-While there are many fine albums available, the simple fact is that many collectors don't put their stamps in them.
-At this point in time, the expense of a quality album and the mounts one needs to display mint stamps in the album can take a big chunk out of one's budget.
-The plastic mounts alone often cost more than the stamps you put in them are worth.
+There are many ways to store a stamp collection and, unfortunately, most are expensive.
+There are many fine albums available, but many collectors do not put their stamps in them.
+The expense of a quality album and the mounts one needs to display mint stamps in the album can take a big chunk out of your budget.
+The plastic mounts alone often cost more than the stamp's worth.

 Basic Stamp Storage Supplies